FelixSchwarz/log_utils/README.md

 - If logging should be disabled entirely it just returns a fake logger which will discard all messages.
 The application doesn't have to be aware of this and no global state will be changed.
 - The caller can also pass a pre-configured logger (e.g. to test the emitted log messages easily or to use customized logging mechanisms).

+Since its inception this library was extended with a few useful helper functions and specialized logging classes.

 CallbackLogger
 --------------------------------